autowarefoundation/autoware-documentation/docs/installation/additional-settings-for-developers/network-configuration-old.md

 We can also set `export ROS_DOMAIN_ID=3(or any number 1 to 255)` (`0` by default) to avoid interference with other ROS 2 nodes on the same network.

-But since `255` is a very small number, there is no guarantee that it will not interfere with other computers on the same network unless you check everyone's domain ID.
+But since `255` is a very small number, there is no guarantee that it will not interfere with other computers on the same network unless you check everyones' domain ID.

 Another problem is that if someone runs a test that uses ROS 2 [launch_testing](https://github.com/ros2/launch/blob/a317c54bbbf2dfeec35fbb6d2b5913939d02750d/launch_testing/README.md) framework, by default it will use a random domain ID to isolate between tests even on the same machine.